Elelenwo

-Elelenwo is a town in the metropolitan area of Port Harcourt, Nigeria, a country in West Africa.
+Elelenwo is a neighbourhood in the metropolitan area of Port Harcourt, Nigeria, a country in West Africa.
 It is home to several state-owned media establishments, including Rivers State Television (RSTV) and Radio Rivers.

 Location

 Elelenwo shares a border to the south with Eleme, beyond which lies Okrika Island.
 Otigba and Woji are on the western border, with Trans Amadi lying further west.
 Oil Mill Market is on the northern border and Rumukurusi is even further north.
 Iriebe is on the eastern border and the Oyigbo local government area is east of Iriebe.

 Overview

 Elelenwo consists largely of mixed-income apartment buildings, public and privately owned estates, and single-family homes of varying styles.
 Some estates in Elelenwo includes Victory estate, Eliminigwe Housing Estate, Pentagon Estate, amongst others.
 The Elelenwo police station is the only police station in town.

 Education

 Elelenwo residents have access to a handful of Port Harcourt public and private schools, including: